ASIMNEUPANE/Ecommerce/README.md

 ## Introduction

-Fashion Fusion is an Ecommerce store built using the MERN Stack (MongoDB, Express, React.js, Node.js).
-It features user management and allows users to buy and sell products using Cash on Delivery (COD) or by online method like Stripe
+GadgetHub is an Ecommerce store built using the MERN Stack (MongoDB, Express, React.js, Node.js).
+It features user management and allows users to buy and sell products using Cash on Delivery (COD) or by online method like Stripe .

 ## Features